informalsystems/quint/docs/content/posts/soup.md

 The recipe to go from explicit bookeeping to the message soup pattern is surprisingly simple.
 Take any place where you need a quorum of messages to trigger some effect and instead of modeling each message arrival individually, just model the moment when the quorum threshold is crossed.
 You skip all the intermediate states where you've received some messages but not enough, and jump straight to "threshold reached, action taken."
 This works particularly well for MonadBFT because it's already structured around quorum-driven events.
 Vote quorums create QCs, timeout quorums create TCs, and these certificates drive the consensus protocol forward.
 In our refactored specification, each certificate formation becomes one atomic transition rather than a series of incremental message processing steps.

+## TODO: This needs better Presentation (Arrow to represent the transformation)
 ```
 pure def upon_vote_msg(vote: VoteMsg, s: LocalState): Transition =
     if (s.is_leader() and s.is_valid(vote))